ExiledServers/docker-images/README.md

-# docker-images
+# debian-slim
-A collection of custom Docker images for Pterodactyl
+A Docker image based on debian-slim for Pterodactyl